 I have mixed feelings about camping.
-On the one hand, I’m constantly in awe of planet Earth and strongly value its conservation but on the other hand, the outdoors are full of creepy crawlies and I have zero passion for sleeping in the woods.
-Camping is kind of a big deal in the Pacific NorthWest though so when Ian invited us on a group trip, I knew it was best to quell any fears and appreciate the experience.
-And, of course, it was totally fun and worth it.
+I’m from a very outdoorsy family and feel like I got my fill as a kid.
+Now I’m a grown-up now and know that camping can be chill but I’m just not a natural.
+HOWEVER.
+Camping is kind of a big deal in the Pacific NorthWest so when Ian invited us on a group trip, I knew it was best to just go.
+It was totally fun and worth it.
 These photos are from way back in May, Memorial Day weekend.
 Dean was able to take all three days off from work which was GREAT ‘cos we don’t get to spend many weekends together.
 We saw a chunk of Washington state we’d never seen before (Yakima down thru Goldendale where our campsite was) and we met some really cool people.

 Pretty plants.
 Our camp friends picked a bouquet of fresh wild flowers for the breakfast table each morning.